Buying a car often costs thousands of dollars. To manage this expense, many people opt to take out a car loan to purchase a new or used vehicle.

 This doesn’t mean you can’t shop around for a suitable car loan.
 Instead of submitting multiple applications, you can use a comparison site or do your own research to find a suitable car loan for you.

-To minimise the chance of your application being unsuccessful, it can be helpful to have a look at the eligibility criteria of that particular lender and make sure that you meet all of their minimum requirements.
+To minimise the chance of your application being unsuccessful, it can be helpful to have a look at the eligibility criteria of that particular lender and make sure that you meet all of their minimum requirements to apply for car finance.

 Ready to get started?
-At loans.com.au we offer a range of car loans to suit your needs.
-Our online applications make it easy for you to get approved in less than 24 hours so you can start saving and drive away sooner.
+At loans.com.au we offer a range of car loan options to suit your needs.
+Our online application process make it easy for you to get approved in less than 24 hours so you can start saving and drive away sooner.

 When you apply for refinancing, you will most likely need to submit another credit application.
 This can affect your credit score, especially if you’re submitting multiple applications as mentioned above.
 However, if you manage your new loan effectively, refinancing shouldn’t hurt your credit score.